yasirkula/UnityRuntimeSceneGizmo/Plugins/RuntimeSceneGizmo/README.txt

 To invoke a function when a gizmo component is clicked, use the On Component Clicked event of the GizmoRenderer object.
 Functions registered to this event should ideally take a GizmoComponent parameter (which is defined in RuntimeSceneGizmo namespace).

+Gizmo's rotation will match the main camera's rotation but it is possible to change the reference object via *GizmoRenderer*'s **Reference Transform** property.

 See Plugins/RuntimeSceneGizmo/Demo/DemoScene for an example scene.